 I am generally guaranteed to be in 11am to 2pm.
 Some days I come in by 9am and leave at 2pm; other days I come in around 11am and stay until around 4pm.
-Since I'm not teaching this semester, I'm devoting the rest of my time to thinking, writing, and research, but my office is generally not conducive to those activities.
+I'm devoting the rest of my time to thinking, writing, and research, but my office is generally not conducive to those activities.

 3. Make sure I'm free on a specific day.

 To request a meeting, view my calendar below.
 As you do: